Skip to content

 colcon build

-Use colcon build only within your drone_altitude_ws workspace
+Use colcon build only within your ros workspace

 Activate the environment you just compiled: